Afghan Clinical Guidance Workgroup

 University of Minnesota and Minnesota Department of Health partnership to develop a coordinated resettlement response to Afghan new arrivals.

-- CDC HAN: Guidance for Clinicians Caring for Individuals Recently Evacuated from Afghanistan
+- CDC: Interim Clinical Guidance for Providers Caring for Newcomers from Afghanistan (PDF)

-- CDC: Health Recommendations and Considerations for Arrivals from Afghanistan
+- CDC: Supplemental Health Recommendations and Considerations for Arrivals from Afghanistan — Multiple Locations, 2021

 - Center of Excellence in Newcomer Health: Webinars